m3db/m3/site/content/includes/quickstart-prometheus-steps.md

 {{< /tabs >}}

 {{% notice tip %}}
-You can now confirm that the node_exporter exported metrics to Prometheus by sreaching for `third_avenue` in the Prometheus dashboard.
+You can now confirm that the node_exporter exported metrics to Prometheus by searching for `third_avenue` in the Prometheus dashboard.
 {{% /notice %}}